Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Venous thrombi include a significant amount of erythrocytes and fibrin; they often completely obturate the lumen of the vessel.
-The main mechanism of the formation of a venous thrombus is associated with an increase in blood clotting and stasis.
-In childhood, the leading importance is the catheterization of veins for infusion.
+Venous thrombi include a significant amount of red blood cells and fibrin; they often completely obstruct the lumen of the vessel.
+The main mechanism of venous thrombus formation is associated with increased blood coagulability and stasis.
+In childhood, venous catheterization for infusions is of primary importance.

-Factors of thrombophilia associated with changes in the activity of hemostasis proteins, in turn, can also be divided into several groups:
+Thrombophilia factors associated with changes in the activity of hemostasis proteins, in turn, can also be divided into several groups:

-- a pathological decrease in the activity of anticoagulants;
+- pathological decrease in anticoagulant activity;

 - pathological increase in the activity of procoagulants;